drmaj/Dismissy/README.md

 [![License](https://img.shields.io/cocoapods/l/Dismissy.svg?style=flat)](http://cocoadocs.org/docsets/Dismissy)
 [![Platform](https://img.shields.io/cocoapods/p/Dismissy.svg?style=flat)](http://cocoadocs.org/docsets/Dismissy)

+Dismissy is an objective-C category on UIViewController to add keyboard dismissing to all View Controllers.
+It automatically resigns all first responders when a user taps outside any active textfields.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+None.

 ## Installation